 - 1. A student must take four, 3- or 4-credit courses in each of the three curricular divisions of the College of Arts and Sciences that is, in the Humanities, the Natural Sciences and Mathematics, and the Social Sciences divisions. - 2.
 In each division, two of the courses must constitute an approved sequence.
 Courses in a sequence may be taken in either order unless one is prerequisite to the other. - 3.
 Of the twelve courses used to satisfy the divisional requirement, no more than three courses may be taken from a single department or program (even if the courses of the department or program are in more than one division), with the exception of 3-credit HNR courses offered by the Renée Crown University Program.
 Any course cross listed is considered to belong to each of the departments in the cross listing.
-Therefore it counts as one of the maximum of three allowed from a single department to fulfill the divisional distributional requirement. - 4.
+Therefore it counts as one of the maximum of three allowed from a single department to fulfill the divisional distributional requirement.
+Experience Credit and Independent Study credit cannot be used to satify the Divisional Perspective Requirement. - 4.
 In each division, no more than one course may be selected from schools and colleges outside the College of Arts and Sciences. - 5.
 In the Natural Science and Mathematics Division, at least one laboratory course must be included.